bsonnek/Public/ANF-MonitoringAndAlerting/readme.md

  - Create a New Resource Group - Example "RG-PRD-ANF-CustomLogging
  - **Do Not Change the Log Analytics Workspace Name** - This will break the Workbook paramaters and query.
  - Once The Deployment Starts - Go add the Managed Identity to "Reader" permissions on the Subscription of the Resource Group.
 Follow Instructions.
+ - The runbook should automatically run on a schedule every 3 hours and populate the Workbook.
+If not make sure to follow these steps exactly as written.

 **Deploy ANF Monitoring and Alerting**:
 **ATTENTION - Create a New Azure Resource Group During the Deployment**